aromartins/GlassCeiling/README.md

 # jobTalk

-Welcome to the JobTalk project!
+Welcome to the jobTalk project!
 Thanks for stopping by!

 ## What are we doing?
 We are building a professional development platform for academics, focused on workplace reviews and network building.
 Think glassdoor for a rather unique workforce.